LSA Global Experience Scholarships for CGIS Programs

 - Students who are seniors and not returning to campus to enroll in classes after their return from the program abroad will not be considered for LSA scholarships.
 The only exception are seniors who need the course credit abroad to complete their major requirements and graduate.
 Seniors with this circumstance must appeal.
-The appeal will require the student's LSA advisor to contact Betsy Dodge, LSA Scholarship Coordinator, at email@example.com and supply a written confirmation that the study abroad course is required.
+The appeal will require the student's LSA advisor to contact Ashley Dodge, LSA Scholarship Assistant, at email@example.com and supply a written confirmation that the study abroad course is required.
 Students who graduate prior to traveling with their program are not eligible.

 Students should apply for the LSA Global Experience Scholarship at the same time they apply to their program through the Center for Global and Intercultural Study (CGIS) using the M-Compass application tool.
 Applicants should take into account:

 - There is a separate application for each CGIS program area (MGAP, GIEU, GCC and Language).
 Please make sure you submit an application for the scholarship that corresponds with the CGIS program you have applied for.